-Our approach to research capacity development is underpinned by a strong oversight by the capacity development lead, Marie Chattaway from Public Health England, and management board of which the capacity development lead is a member, and full engagement with cross-HPRU training and development initiatives and the NIHR Academy.
+Our approach to research capacity development is underpinned by a strong oversight by the capacity development lead, Marie Chattaway from the UK Health Security Agency, and management board of which the capacity development lead is a member, and full engagement with cross-HPRU training and development initiatives and the NIHR Academy.

 Our research capacity development goal is to develop a networked cadre of excellent collaborating senior and junior researchers and practitioners to support a legacy of improved research and evidence based practice in the joint analysis of genomic and enabling data in public health.
 Our definition of excellence includes innovation, technical excellence and impact.
 It also includes developing our research and practice community jointly with patients, the public, and wider stakeholders to ensure that our research benefits from these wider perspectives.
 We are committed to ensuring that this work respects diversity and our hosting institutions have strong track records including Stonewall Diversity Champion and Athena Swan Silver Awards.

 - Provide an environment that is inclusive and supportive of research and other staff development

 - Provide high quality supervision, mentorship and training for HPRU staff and students

 - Provide research training and development opportunities for UKHSA staff